CIG-UCL/polaffini/README.md

                                                         -oi <path-to-output-moved-image>
 ```

+## 3. POLAFFINI of a dataset onto a template

+The script `/scripts/polaffini_set2template.py` allows to perform POLAFFINI on a set of subjects as well as various data preparation such as intensity normalization, one-hot encoding of segmentations...
+It can be typically used to prepare the data to be fed to a deep-learning model during its training.\
+See Section B.2.a. for an example.

-# Registering a dataset to the MNI template (or a custom one)
+# B. Deep-learning registration of a dataset onto the MNI template (or a custom one)

 This tutorial requires an MR dataset containing homologous data of 2 types:
  - T1-weighted images, skull-stripped.
  - Segmentations, DKT protocol.
 Can been obtained using FreeSurfer, FastSurfer, SynthSeg...

-## Using a pre-trained model
+## 1. Using a pre-trained model
 ```bash
 python <path-to-dwarp_public>/register.py -M <path-to-dwarp-public-directory>/diffeo2mni.h5\
                                           -m <path-to-moving-image>\